physbuzz/md2html/readme.md

+> Right now this is mostly a placeholder repo

-A markdown -> html generator for several purposes:
+A markdown -> html generator that ties together `markdown`, `pygments`, `python-liquid` and a few other things for static website and standalone static page generation.

+Use cases include:

 1. Generating single webpages with default styling, suitable for notes on math and programming.
 So, syntax highlighting and LaTeX -> MathML or KaTeX by